Where is Andy Cole now?

 A natural finisher, Cole won virtually every domestic honour in the game including five Premier League titles, two FA Cups, the League Cup and the UEFA Champions League with Manchester United as well as the League Cup with Blackburn Rovers and the old Football League First Division with Newcastle United.

 Despite his goalscoring form during the 1990’s, Cole only represented England on 15 occasions due to his career overlapping with some of the best English strikers for a generation in Alan Shearer, Teddy Sheringham and Michael Owen.

-Ironically, despite being team-mates at Manchester United, Cole had a lot of animosity towards Sheringham from when he refused to shake Cole’s hand when he replaced him as substitute on his debut for England in 1995.
+Ironically, despite being team-mates at Manchester United, Cole had a lot of animosity towards Sheringham from when he refused to shake his hand after replacing him as substitute on his debut for England in 1995.

 Upon retiring from playing Cole went into the coaching side of the game and worked as a forwards coach at both Manchester United and at Huddersfield Town where he linked up with his former Magpies team-mate Lee Clark.